 - a new National Planning Policy Framework

-- changes to permitted development rights, including the ability to change offices to r
+- changes to permitted development rights, including the ability to change offices to residential use without planning permission.

 - prioritising growth and jobs in local planning policies